Rewriting a Utility

 3. Exactly the right number of characters is allocated.

-4. The computed digits are put down in the right place once and for all.
+4. The computed digits are placed in the right spot once and for all.

 1. Michael Says: